arsuq/MemoryLanes/MemoryLanes/README.md

 ## Highway limits

-Using the MemoryCarriage is somewhat similar to stack allocation, although the space isn't limited, unless you configure it to be so by passing an instance of the **MemoryLaneSettings** class in the Highway constructor.
+Using the MemoryCarriage is somewhat similar to stack allocation, although the space isn't fixed, unless you configure it to be so by passing an instance of the **MemoryLaneSettings** class in the Highway constructor.